enspiral-dev-academy/curator/README.md

 curator init .
 ```

-- will initialize all currently available languages
+- will initialize ruby and c#